BY-LAWS OF

 (1) Prepare ballots.

-(2) Monitor the voting (check-off membership list including cash pay members.
+(2) Monitor the voting (check-off membership list including members in good standing.

 (3) Tabulate the votes.

-(4) Prepare and present the election results of the appropriate December general membership meeting.
+(4) Prepare and present all the election results of the appropriate November general membership meeting.

 ARTICLE VI